andikleen/simple-pt/README.md

 everything global is traced.

 sptdecode then decodes the trace for a CPU using the side band information.
-When it should decode kernel code it needs to run
+When it should decode kernel code it needs to run as root to be able to read /proc/kcore.
+If it's not run as root kernel code will not be shown.

+Notes

+	* To demangle C++ symbols pipe output through c++filt

 Limitations: